Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 Feathers hang from the bottom of the dreamcatcher and serve as the pathway for good dreams.
 After passing through the centre hole, good dreams slide gently down the feathers to reach the sleeper.
 The feather's softness is part of the point: good dreams arrive gently, not with force.

 In traditional practice, the type of feather mattered.
 Owl feathers were used for women (the owl represents wisdom).
 Eagle feathers were used for men (the eagle represents courage).
-This gendering of feathers is part of broader Native American traditions around bird medicine and should be understood within that context, not as a universal rule.
+This gendering of feathers is part of broader Native American traditions around bird and animal medicine and should be understood within that context, not as a universal rule.

 Feathers also represent breath and air.
 A dream is, in one sense, air that carries meaning.
 The feather catches that air and directs it, the same way a real feather moves with even the slightest breeze.
 Hang a dreamcatcher where air moves and the feathers will dance, which was seen as evidence that dreams were passing through.